Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 Accounts Payable Approval Workflows

-For businesses that need spending controls, Xero supports bill approval workflows.
-Staff create bills in Draft status; an authorised approver reviews and approves before the bill can be paid.
-This prevents unauthorised purchases and catches errors.
+For businesses that need spending controls, the built-in approval flow puts bills in Draft status until an authorised approver reviews them.
+This prevents unauthorised purchases and catches mistakes early.

 - Amount thresholds – bills under £500 auto-approve, £500-£5,000 need manager approval, over £5,000 need director approval

-- Supplier category – new suppliers always need approval; established suppliers auto-approve within limits
+- Supplier category – new suppliers always need approval; established ones auto-approve within limits

 Individual payments

-For one-off payments, pay through your bank’s online portal and then match the payment to the bill during bank reconciliation in Xero.
-This is the simplest approach for businesses paying a small number of suppliers.
+For one-off payments, pay through your bank’s online portal and match the bank transaction to the bill during bank reconciliation.
+This is the simplest approach for those with only a handful of suppliers.

 Batch payments

 For businesses paying 10+ suppliers regularly, batch payments save significant time.
-Select multiple approved bills in Xero, generate a batch payment file (ABA or CSV), and upload it to your bank.
-All payments go out in one batch.
-The batch payment reconciles as a single transaction in your Xero account.
+Select multiple approved bills, generate a batch payment file (ABA or CSV), and upload it to your bank.
+All payments go out together and reconcile as a single transaction in Xero.

-Most businesses schedule batch payments weekly or fortnightly.
-This balances cash flow management with supplier relationship maintenance.
+Most businesses run a batch payment weekly or fortnightly.
+That balances cash flow timing with supplier relationships.

 Direct payment integrations

-Some accounting software integrations let you pay bills directly from Xero without switching to your bank portal.
-GoCardless and TransferWise (now Wise) both offer payment initiation from within the Xero interface.
+Some integrations let you pay bills directly from inside the platform.
+GoCardless and TransferWise (now Wise) both offer payment initiation from the dashboard, so you don’t need to switch to your bank portal.

-Your accounts payable timing directly affects cash flow.
+Your AP timing directly affects cash flow.
 Pay too early and you tie up cash unnecessarily.
-Pay too late and you damage supplier relationships or incur penalties.
-Xero’s AP reports help you find the balance:
+Pay too late and you damage supplier relationships or incur late fees.
+The reports help you find the balance:

 - Aged Payables Summary – total owed to each supplier, grouped by age (current, 1-30 days, 31-60 days, 60+ days)

-- Cash flow forecast – Xero Analytics Plus shows your projected cash position based on upcoming bill payments
+- Cash flow forecast – Xero Analytics Plus projects your cash position based on upcoming payments

-Review the Aged Payables report weekly as part of your cash flow management.
-If cash is tight, prioritise payments to critical suppliers and negotiate extended terms where possible.
+Review Aged Payables weekly.
+If cash is tight, prioritise critical contacts and negotiate extended terms where you can.

 Repeating Bills for Regular Expenses

-For expenses that recur at the same amount – rent, insurance, software subscriptions, cleaning services – set up repeating bills in Xero.
-Create the bill once, click Save as Repeating, set the frequency, and Xero creates the bill automatically each period.
+For costs that recur at the same amount (rent, insurance, software subscriptions, cleaning), set up repeating bills.
+Create the bill once, click Save as Repeating, set the frequency, and the system creates each new bill automatically.
+This is one of the easiest ways to automate fixed costs.

-When a supplier issues a credit note – for returned goods, overcharges, or account credits – record it in Xero as a supplier credit note.
-Go to Business > Bills to pay > New Credit Note, enter the details, and apply it against outstanding invoices from that supplier.
+When a supplier issues a credit note (returned goods, overcharges, or account credits), record it as a credit note.
+Go to Business > Bills to pay > New Credit Note, enter the details, and apply it against outstanding invoices.

-Xero tracks credit notes separately in your accounts payable and deducts them from the supplier’s balance in the Aged Payables report.
-This keeps your AP records accurate without manual adjustments.
+The platform tracks credit notes separately and deducts them from the contact’s balance in Aged Payables.
+That keeps your records accurate without spreadsheet adjustments.

 Key reports for managing your AP process: